 We are 8 miles from the railway station at Lochailort, so walkers and cyclists can work up an appetite!
-The overnight train from London via Glasgow to Fort William links to the local line and junior explorers can even arrive on the Hogwarts Express!
+The Caledonian Sleeper from London to Fort William links to the train service which follows The Road to the Isles.

-Sea-kayakers will also appreciate being able to glide up onto the grass outside the Inn at high tide (even an hour or two either side on a spring), from where it is only 50 paces to the bar (enough to get the blood flowing into the legs again!).
+Sea-kayakers will also appreciate being able to glide up onto the grass outside the Inn at high tide from where it is only 30 paces to the bar (enough to get the blood flowing into the legs again!).

 Please find below some useful travel links: